openstack-archive/dragonflow/doc/source/specs/ipv6.rst

 IP collisions, to match IP to MAC addresses, and to provide information to fellow VMs and routers.

-In Dragonflow, the plan is to write a Neighbor & Router Advertisment [#]_.
+In Dragonflow, the plan is to write a Neighbor & Router Advertisement [#]_.
 It will be implemented using OpenFlow flows.
 It will detect neighbor solicitation requests by identifying the packet type [#]_.
 The application will build the response with the requested Link-Layer Address.